Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/the-most-difficult-project-in-human-history/content.md

 ---
 hero:
   title: "The Most Difficult Project in Human History"
-  subtitle: "🚀 Building Open Superintelligence - From Zero to AI Research Expert"
+  subtitle: ""
   tags:
     - "🎯 Mission"
     - "🧠 Learning Journey"
 ---

 # The Most Difficult Project in Human History

+Artificial superintelligence is coming.
+We need to make it right.

 - **Mamba**: State-space models that challenge the transformer paradigm
 - **Gated DeltaNet**: Linear attention mechanisms with competitive performance